Why is Thumb Drive Vulnerable?

 - The latest patches, security updates, and antivirus signatures are kept up to date.

 - An encryption policy for mobile devices has been introduced since 2001.
-The Federal Information Processing Standards 140-2 covers four levels of qualitatively security requirements pertaining to cryptographic modules.
+The Federal Information Processing Standards 140-2 covers four levels of qualitative security requirements pertaining to cryptographic modules.

 - Level One: No physical security, but at least one approved algorithm.